TL;DR

 4. Reflexive vs. Codebook Approaches: Managing the Coding Process

-Another key distinction in thematic analysis lies in how themes are coded and refined.
+Another key distinction lies in how themes are coded and refined.
 The two primary approaches are reflexive and codebook-driven, each offering different levels of flexibility.

 Reflexive Approach: Evolving Themes and Codes